Amirhossein Hosseinzadeh: Saipa

 He made his debut for Saipa in 17th fixtures of 2018–19 Iran Pro League against Paykan while he substituted in for Arash Rezavand.

 Charleroi

 On 22 August 2022, Hosseinzadeh signed a contract with Charleroi in Belgium for the term of two years, with two additional annual options.

 Hosseinzadeh scored twice in the league in his first season in Belgium, and returned to Iran to play for Tractor FC in August 2023.

 International career

-He made his debut on 24 March 2022 against Korea Republic.
+He made his debut on 24 March 2022 against South Korea.
 In his second game for Iran national football team, he played against the Lebanese team on 29 March 2022.

+Personal life

+On 21 January 2026, while playing for Tractor against Mes Rafsanjan F.C., Hosseinzadeh was one of three goal scorers, along with teammates Danial Esmaeilifar and Domagoj Drožđek, who refused to celebrate their goals in solidarity with the 2025–2026 Iranian protests.